-When Barstool officially launches, it will become the Keystone State’s 16th online casino.
+When Barstool officially launches, it will become the 16th of the online casinos in Pennsylvania.
 In addition to Pennsylvania, online casino games are legal in New Jersey, Delaware, West Virginia and Michigan.

 The test period for the poker apps began April 27 for both sites: BetMGM iGaming (licensee: Hollywood Casino Grantville) and Borgata iGaming (licensee: Rivers Philadelphia).
 Pennsylvania is the third state to introduce BetMGM Poker and the second to introduce Borgata Poker, both powered by partypoker U.S. Network.